Random Vector With Continuous Marginals That is Not Continuous

 Exercise 2

-Let the support of be the set of all vectors such that their entries belong to the set of the first three natural numbers, that is, where
+vectors such that their entries belong to the set of the first three natural numbers, that is,

 Let the joint probability mass function of be